explorable-viz/esop2025/ESOP-revision-plan.md

   grey inputs are the ``related inputs``).
 This is complicated further by the fact that when we talk about restricting the output selection to the y coordinate only, the reader has to imagine both the output and input selections being different from those shown in the figure.

+### Section 2

+- [ ] 2.1 is too abstract to be useful and 2.2 too short to be useful.
+This section just adds to the sense that the paper isn't telling a clear story.